All Episodes

 Yeah, man.

-Always good to talk to you, chairman of the American Conservative Union, a good warrior for the cause here.
+Always good to talk to you, chairman of the American Conservative Union, good warrior for the cause here.

 So, Matt, you know, we just had Congressman Mark Meadows on, who I think the world of.

-He's really a good principal guy.
+He's really a good principle guy.

-I'm not name dropping at all, but this guy behind the scenes does some stuff that would really impress you.
+I'm not name-dropping at all, but this guy behind the scenes does some stuff that would really impress you.

-Like he really stands for the cause.
+Like, he really stands for the cause.

-They all r they all ran on repeal of Obamacare.
+They all ran on repeal of Obamacare.

 What the heck is going on right now?